How to Spend 3-4 Days in Vienna [Itinerary]

 • End the day with a ride in a horse-drawn carriage.

-• Start your day early and ride the train or take a tour to picturesque Hallstatt.
+• Start your day early and ride the train or take a tour of picturesque Hallstatt.

 • Snap a picture of the famous postcard view of the village.